Betaine is a metabolite of choline, and is also known as

 Betaine in human nutrition

-American Journal of Clinical Nutrition, Vol. 80, No. 3,
+American Journal of Clinical Nutrition, September 2004

 proteins, and enzymes from environmental stress (eg, low water, high